Beyond Blue

 Beyond Blue is an Australian mental health and wellbeing support organisation.
 They provide support programs to address issues related to depression, suicide, anxiety disorders and other related mental illnesses.

 The organisation works in partnership with governments, local health services, educational institutions, workplaces, media and community organisations, as well as the general community to raise community awareness about anxiety and depression and reduce the associated stigma.
 Beyond Blue was founded in 2000 by former premier of Victoria, Jeff Kennett.
-It is currently chaired by Julia Gillard, former prime minister of Australia.
-Gillard is supported by CEO Georgie Harman, and Deputy Chair Kate Carnell.
+It is currently chaired by Linda Dessau, former Governor of Victoria.
+Dessau is supported by CEO Georgie Harman, and Interim Chair Kate Carnell.

 History

-Beyond Blue began in October 2000 as a five-year initiative of the Australian Government and state and territory governments after a period of public debate on the treatment of depression sufferers assisted by intensive and persistent lobbying by former Premier of Victoria, Jeff Kennett.
+Beyond Blue began in October 2000 as a five-year initiative of the Australian Government, as well as state and territory governments.
+Assisted by persistent lobbying by Jeff Kennett, the initiative stemmed from public debate on the treatment of people living with depression.
 The aim was to raise awareness of depression and to reduce the associated stigma.
+As of 2024, Beyond Blue receives 70% ($52,365,404.00) of its funding from governments.

-Politicians who have encouraged people to both donate to and utilise the services of Beyond Blue include Geoff Gallop and John Brogden.
+Politicians have encouraged people to utilise and donate to Beyond Blue, including Geoff Gallop and former chair John Brogden.

-Since 2006, the Australian Football League has supported the organisation with the Beyond Blue Cup awarded annually to the winner of clashes between the Geelong and Hawthorn football clubs.
+Since 2006, the Australian Football League has supported the organisation with the annual Beyond Blue Cup.
+It is awarded to the winner of clashes between Geelong and Hawthorn football clubs.

-In March 2017, it was announced that former prime minister Julia Gillard would take over as chair of Beyond Blue from founder and chairman Jeff Kennett.
+In March 2017, it was announced that former prime minister Julia Gillard would take over as chair of Beyond Blue from founder and chair Jeff Kennett.
 Gillard replaced Kennett on 2 July 2017.

+In December 2023, Gillard retired as chair of Beyond Blue and was replaced by Sam Mostyn.
+Mostyn served in this role until she became Governor-General in 2024.
+Mostyn was replaced by interim chair Kate Carnell, former chief minister of the Australian Capital Territory.

 Work

-Beyond Blue addresses a range of mental health issues in Australia, including mental health stigma, indigenous issues, post-natal depression, school based interventions, and youth mental health.
+Beyond Blue addresses a range of mental health issues in Australia, including mental health stigma, indigenous issues, post-natal depression, school-based interventions, and youth mental health.

 LGBT Australians

-In 2011, Jeff Kennett remarked publicly that children of gay and lesbian parents have worse mental health outcomes, and amid a resulting controversy Beyond Blue staff and supporters called on the organisation to create specific programs for gay and lesbian Australians.
-In 2012, Beyond Blue launched a $1.5 million year-long campaign to reduce discrimination against gay, lesbian and transgender people in Australia.
-In 2015, the organisation issued a statement in support of same-sex marriage.
+In 2011, Jeff Kennett remarked publicly that children of gay and lesbian parents have worse mental health outcomes.
+Amid resulting controversy, Beyond Blue staff and supporters called on the organisation to create specific programs for gay and lesbian Australians.
+In 2012, Beyond Blue launched a year-long $1.5 million campaign to reduce gay, lesbian and transgender discrimination in Australia.
+In 2015, the organisation issued a statement supporting same-sex marriage.

-In 2018, Beyond Blue rejected a donation of $5,000 from wrestler Dave Marshall.
-Marshall, who is gay, publicly stating the donation was a portion of the money he earned selling pornographic photos and videos.
-Beyond Blue subsequently said they would not accept money that comes from "gambling, alcohol or pornography".
-Marshall instead donated the money to the suicide prevention Black Dog Institute.
+In 2018, Beyond Blue rejected a $5,000 donation from wrestler Dave Marshall.
+Marshall, who is gay, publicly stated the donation was from selling pornographic photos and videos.
+Beyond Blue subsequently said they would not accept money that came from "gambling, alcohol or pornography" but clarified they would accept the donation if Marshall removed Beyond Blue's name from his platforms to ensure "future consumers of your products are not given the impression their purchase is in any way supporting Beyond Blue".
+Marshall instead donated the money to a mental health charity, the Black Dog Institute.